Plymouth City Council

 - The Ride, north of the Recycling Centre, will be open to cyclists only

-For anyone choosing to park and cycle to Saltram please park at Coypool Park & Ride.
+For anyone choosing to park and cycle to Saltram please park at Coypool Park and Ride.
 Access across the bridge over the railway lines to Saltram is possible until 9.15am.
 After 9.15am please join the event cycle route at any point on the Sky Ride Plymouth one way cycle system.